nnienaber2/conduct/terminology.md

 CMS's initiative to support better care coordination for patients with chronic illnesses.

 ### Personal Information
 Is information in addition to [Protected Health Informtion (PHI)](terminolgoy.md@protected-health-informtion-phi) about one of [Era of Health](terminology.md#era-of-health) [Users](terminology.md#users) which could, alone or together with other information, be used to identify the [User](terminology.md#users).
 Information such as an email and password, a real name, and a photograph are examples of Personal Information.
 Personal Information does not include aggregated, non-personally identifying information.
-[We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.
+[We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our [Website](terminology.md#website) and service.

 ### Personal Health Information